TuhinPatra633/k-means-clustering-on-satellite-image-data/README.md

 ## Dataset

-We utilized a dataset for clustering analysis.
+We utilized a satellite image dataset for clustering analysis.
 The dataset is included in this repository but can be easily substituted with your own dataset.

 ## Implementation